Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies global learning factor by 1.45

-    -Want to add ability to eat corpse to gain skill depending on their highest stat.
+    -Want to add ability to eat corpse to gain skill depending on their highest stat or maybe just a simple ability to increase global learning factor a bit more for a period.

 9. Multi-Lung